 I wasn’t always a big reader.

-While I plowed through the first four Harry Potter books in middle-school, and did all the required reading throughout high school and college, it wasn’t until I left university and was firmly settled into my mid-twenties that I began to take reading seriously.
+While I plowed through the first four Harry Potter books in middle school, and did all the required reading in high school and college, it wasn’t until I left university and was firmly settled into my mid-twenties that I began to take reading seriously.

-I’ve written previously about ‘quake’ books and ‘quake’ reading.
-Quake books are books that profoundly change your views or open up your mind to something new.
+I’ve written previously about quake books and quake reading.
+Quake books are books that change your life.
+They profoundly change your views or open up your mind to something new.
 The best life-changing books are by their very nature quake books, as they open you up to new possibilities and ways of thinking.

 While the books in this list may not be the most entertaining books I’ve ever read (though some of them do fit into this category), they are the most life-changing books I have ever read.